 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 |Money Market Account||0.3% APY||$1000|

-Texas Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Texas Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+Texas Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Texas Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Texas Bank's CD rates are fair in comparison to the national average.Back to Overview
+Texas Bank's CD rates are fair compared to the national average.Back to Overview

 Find a Texas Bank Near Me

-Texas Bank has 10 branches in the U.S.Back to Overview
+Texas Bank has 10 physical branches across the U.S.Back to Overview